xieyuheng/x-proxy/docs/diary/2023-03-06-http-reverse-proxy-server.md

 The reverse proxy server has a domain name (the base domain name), and it dispatches request by subdomain name.

-For example, take `fidb.app` as the base domain of our reverse proxy server.
+For example, take `example.com` as the base domain of our reverse proxy server.
-A subdomain might be `xieyuheng.fidb.app`.
+A subdomain might be `xieyuheng.example.com`.

 The reverse proxying works as the following: